 First, the defendant must have come into control of the property of another person or entity.
 Property includes anything of value and can include tangible items, like a bag of cash, and intangible items like intellectual property and other interest in or claims to wealth.
 Property of another includes the property where the finder does not have the authority to infringe on the ownership rights of the rightful owner.
 The rightful owner’s rights to possession are only infringed when the finder exercises control over the property meaning that mere inspection or handling of lost property is insufficient to sustain charges of this type.

 Second, the prosecutor must be able to prove that the finder knew that the property was lost or mislaid.
 Such a determination is fact-based and cannot be determined without a comprehensive analysis of the attendant factors and circumstances.
 A common defense to this element of the crime is that the defendant did not realize that the property was lost or that he or she believed the property was intended for him or her.

 Third, the state must carry the burden of proof to show that the defendant knew the identity of the owner.
 Again, this is a rather fact-specific determination.
 For instance, if the bag of cash was labeled with the company name or left in the lobby of a bank, one would likely know the identity of the owner of the lost property.
 However, if the discovered cash was a few loose bills blowing down an abandoned street, it is highly unlikely that the finder would or could know the identity of the property’s owner.

 Last, the state must prove that the defendant took the property for his or her own use and permanently deprived the owner of his or her possession or use.

 Facing New Jersey Theft Charges?

-The experienced and aggressive criminal defense lawyers of the Law Firm of John J. Zarych are dedicated to protecting the rights of individuals accused of serious crimes.
+The experienced and aggressive Cape May theft defense lawyers of the Law Firm of John J. Zarych are dedicated to protecting the rights of individuals accused of serious crimes.
 To schedule a free and confidential criminal defense consultation, call our firm at (609) 616-4956 or contact us online today.